Elopement Planning

 Follow us on Pinterest, so we can bounce ideas off of each other.

 If you choose to elope, then you need to determine your budget.
 Even though you have more flexibility in planning an elopement versus a traditional wedding, you still need to consider logistics.
-You can also plan a very lavish elopement with tons of decorations, or you can plan for a more minimalist elopement style.
+You can also plan a very lavish elopement with tons of decorations, or you can plan a more minimalist elopement.

 This may be the least exciting part of wedding planning, but it’s the most important part.
 We suggest starting with a base total of how much you both feel comfortable spending.
 Setting a budget helps you prepare and prioritize things on your wedding list.
 Once you set your budget, we then suggest making a list of things you will need to account for.